Julian Stair: Education and work

-Stair studied ceramics at Camberwell School of Art from 1974–1978, and at the Royal College of Art from 1978–1981.
+Stair studied ceramics at Camberwell School of Art from 1974 to 1978, and at the Royal College of Art from 1978 to 1981.
 He completed a PhD in Critical Writing on English Studio Pottery: 1910–1940 at the Royal College of Art in 2002.
 He was a trustee of the Crafts Council and is a fellow of the Royal Society of Arts.

 He lives and works in South London.

 Stair was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to ceramics.

 Academic career

-Stair was a Principle Research Fellow at the University of Westminster 2012-14.
+Stair was a Principal Research Fellow at the University of Westminster 2012-14.
 He was Senior Lecturer at the University of Roehampton, London, (1987–1998); Fellow in Craft & Criticism at Northumbria University, (1998–1999); Research Fellow at the Royal College of Art, (2004); and Senior Research Fellow at University of Arts, London, (2002–2011).
 He is an alumnus of Cape Farewell, UK, an interdisciplinary programme that explores a sustained artistic response to climate change.
 He joined the 2008 Disko Bay Expedition, visiting West Greenland with over 40 international artists, journalists and scientists.

 He has been a regular contributor to ceramic journals since the mid-1980s.
-Recent publications include 'The Employment of Matter: Pottery of the Omega Workshop’, contributing essay to Beyond Bloomsbury: Designs of the Omega Workshop 1913–19, Courtauld Gallery, London, ‘Factive Plasticity: The Abstract Pottery of William Staite Murray’, catalogue essay for Ben Nicholson, Winifred Nicholson, Christopher Wood, Alfred Wallis & William Staite Murray: Art and Life 1920-1931, Leeds Art Gallery, Kettle’s Yard, Cambridge & Dulwich Picture Gallery, London, ‘The Origins of Studio Pottery: From Precepts to Praxis’, catalogue essay for Things of Beauty Growing, Yale Centre for British Art, USA, Fitzwilliam Museum, Cambridge, and ‘The spark that ignited the flame: 1923, Hamada, Paterson’s Gallery and English studio pottery’, Ceramics, Art and Cultural Production in Modern Japan.
+Recent publications include 'The Employment of Matter: Pottery of the Omega Workshop', contributing essay to Beyond Bloomsbury: Designs of the Omega Workshop 1913–19, Courtauld Gallery, London, 'Factive Plasticity: The Abstract Pottery of William Staite Murray', catalogue essay for Ben Nicholson, Winifred Nicholson, Christopher Wood, Alfred Wallis & William Staite Murray: Art and Life 1920-1931, Leeds Art Gallery, Kettle's Yard, Cambridge & Dulwich Picture Gallery, London, 'The Origins of Studio Pottery: From Precepts to Praxis', catalogue essay for Things of Beauty Growing, Yale Centre for British Art, USA, Fitzwilliam Museum, Cambridge, and 'The spark that ignited the flame: 1923, Hamada, Paterson's Gallery and English studio pottery', Ceramics, Art and Cultural Production in Modern Japan.